0xmennatullah/PyTorch/README.md

 # PyTorch
 - Jupyter Notebook code.
-- Notes folder for each 2hrs.
+- Notes sub-folders for each 2hrs.